Understanding accounts payable: definition, process and best practices

 What is accounts payable?

-The accounts payable process end-to-end
+The accounts payable process, step by step.

-Step 2: Invoice approval
+Step 2: Invoice coding

-Step 3: Invoice coding
+Step 3: Invoice approval

 Step 4: Payment scheduling